-Conformity Assessment Element Manufacturer Responsibility RA / CAB Responsibility Sub- Clause Conformity assessment of the QMS Quality Management System (QMS) Post Market Surveillance Establish and maintain a QMS or a QMS without design and development.
-Establish and maintain an adverse event Be satisfied that a current and appropriate QMS is in place or otherwise conduct a QMS audit prior to marketing authorization.
-Be satisfied that a current and appropriate adverse event reporting procedure 5.1 reporting procedure according to GHTF SG2 guidance. is in place as part of the QMS.
-Conformity assessment of device safety & performance Technical Documentation Prepare STED and have available for review upon request.
-Not normally reviewed premarket.
-If submission is requested, receive and conduct a pre-market review of the STED sufficient to determine conformity to Essential Principles.
-5.3 Declaration of Conformity Prepare, sign and make available for review.
-Review and verify compliance with requirements.
-5.4 Registration Registration of manufacturers and their devices Perform according to regulatory requirements Maintain and verify as appropriate.
-5.5
+Conformity Assessment Manufacturer Responsibility RA / CAB Responsibility Section Element Quality Establish and maintain a Be satisfied that a current and 5.1 Management full QMS appropriate QMS is in place or System (QMS) or otherwise conduct a QMS audit a QMS without design prior to marketing authorization. and development controls Post Market Establish and maintain an Be satisfied that a current and 5.2 Surveillance adverse event reporting appropriate adverse event procedure according to reporting procedure is in place as GHTF SG2 guidance. part of the QMS.
+Technical Prepare STED and have Premarket submission normally 5.3 Documentation available for review upon not required but if requested, request. receive and conduct a premarket review of the STED to determine conformity to Essential Principles.
+Declaration of Prepare, sign and submit Review and verify compliance 5.4 Conformity with requirements.
+Registration of Perform according to Maintain and verify as 5.5 manufacturers regulatory requirements appropriate. and their devices